Best friends forever: Cultural perception

 According to a survey in France, the BFF friendship is a concept that occupies a certain place on social networks.
 This value is reassuring, especially for the millennial generation that experiences a divorce frequently.
 It is a sign of social success and a balanced life.

 A large survey of friendship in the UK in 2003 found that on average, people had nine close friends.
 In elementary and middle school, best friendships often last less than one full academic year.

 Barbara Delinsky described a BFF as "someone you don't have to see every day to still connect with, someone who loves you whether you talk often or not, someone who would drop everything and catch the next flight if you needed her.
 It's someone who couldn't care less where or what she eats, as long as she's with you."

 Academic studies

 In 2010, the BFF concept was a part of a BFF contract "to encourage the signatories to work through their differences before splitting up."

 In a study conducted at the University of Oxford, Tamas David-Barrett and his colleagues reported that there is an unusually large number of profile pictures on Facebook that depict two women.
 This pattern is present in each region of the world.
 After eliminating the alternative hypotheses, the study concluded that the finding suggests that (a) close friendship formation patterns are universal among humans, and (b) there is a marked gender difference in the propensity to form lasting friendship due to an evolutionary ultimate cause.
 This suggests that the BFF concept, albeit with a different name, may exist in many cultures, going back to evolutionary times.
 Recent studies have also shown that close friends are treated as siblings throughout the lifespan.

-Commercial use

-Coca-Cola has used the expression on some of their products.
-For example, some of their cans and bottles say, "Share a Diet Coke with your BFF".